aspnet/Blazor.Docs/docs/dependency-injection.md

 ## Add services to DI

-After creating a new app, examine the `ConfigureServices` method in *Startup.cs*:
+After creating a new app, examine the `Startup.ConfigureServices` method:

 ```csharp
 public void ConfigureServices(IServiceCollection services)